Table of Contents

 Have an honest, open line of communication about your thoughts and feelings, and listen actively to the other person’s perspective.
 Avoid making assumptions or jumping to conclusions, and be willing to compromise and find common ground wherever possible.

 3. Set Boundaries

 Setting boundaries is important in any relationship, but it’s especially crucial when dealing with power plays.

 Be clear about what you are and are not comfortable with, and be willing to assert yourself when necessary.

 If someone is trying to manipulate or control you, it’s important to speak up and let them know that their behavior is not acceptable to you.

-Do not overlook this at the beginning of the relationship as it is easier to address the power structure from the onset of the relationship.
+Do not overlook this at the beginning of the relationship, as it is easier to address the power structure at the onset of the relationship.

 It’s important to have empathy and understanding in relationships, but it’s equally important not to make excuses for unacceptable behavior.

 While it’s true that everyone has their own struggles and challenges, this does not justify mind games, emotional abuse, or disrespectful actions toward others.

 It’s important to hold ourselves and others accountable for our own actions and behaviors and to work towards positive change and growth.